 What is urticaria?

-Urticaria, or hives, is a condition in which red, itchy, and swollen raised areas appear on the skin--usually as an allergic reaction from eating certain foods or taking certain medicines; however, sometimes the cause may be unknown.
-Hives can vary in size from one-half inch to several inches in size.
-Hives can appear all over the body or be limited to one part of the body.
+Urticaria, or hives, is a condition in which red, itchy, raised areas appear on the skin.
+Urticaria may last for a short or long time.
+If it lasts for a short time, the cause is usually an allergic reaction from eating certain foods or taking certain medicines.
+When urticaria is long-term, the cause is often unknown.
+Hives vary in size and may come and go.
+Hives can affect most of the body or just a small area.

 What foods commonly cause hives?

 Hives are a common reaction to allergies to the following foods:

 Hives are a common reaction to allergies to the following medications:

 Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or naproxen

 Anticonvulsant or antiseizure drugs